Teaching

 EEMB 507 – Introduction to Graduate Research (Fall quarter)

-Co-taught with Prof Holly Moeller, this graduate course introduces incoming EEMB graduate students to the ‘hidden curriculum’ in graduate school.
+This graduate course introduces incoming EEMB graduate students to the ‘hidden curriculum’ in graduate school.
 We explore topics such as finding your research passion, communication, tackling the literature, giving and receiving criticism, ethics, JEDI in academia.

 EEMB 595EP – Advanced Topics in Ecological Physiology (Fall quarter)